Slaedr/BLASTed/README.md

 	make test

-A C++ compiler with C++ 14 support is required; the build is known to work with GCC 5.4, 6.4, 7.x, 8.1, Intel 2017, 2018 and Clang 6.0 in a GNU/Linux environment.
+A C++ compiler with C++ 14 support is required.
+The build is known to work with GCC 7.3, 8.1, 8.2, Intel 2017, 2018, and Clang 6.0, 7.0 in a GNU/Linux environment.
 To build in other enviroments, tweaking the CMakeLists.txt file will be required.

 To build the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) documentation,